xyproto/duckling/README.md

 Use the arrow keys to move and space to fire.

-Requires Python 2 and Pygame.
-Can use Psyco.
+* Requires Python 2 and Pygame.
+* Can use the Psyco module.

-Has particle effects!
+* Has particle effects.

 Screenshots
 -----------